Ghosy/barcode-generator/README.md

 # Barcode Generator

-Generate 1D and 2D barcodes
+A Raycast plugin to quickl generate 1D and 2D barcodes